 - Taking medications

 In later stages, they'll need experienced and patient caregivers who have been well trained.
 If family members want to provide care, the AARP's Dementia Friends Initiative can offer some insights about how to best interact with and support people who have dementia.(6)

 If possible, decide on caregiving options while the individual with Alzheimer's has the clarity to make sound decisions.
 The care choices you make should include a thorough evaluation of costs so you can make affordable choices.
 In particular, companies like Realcare, based out of Winnipeg provides greater options and choice for families.

-Your Power of Attorney gives another person the right to act on your behalf if you become incapacitated.
+- Your Power of Attorney.
+This gives another person the right to act on your behalf if you become incapacitated.
 (10)